zulip/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 - Topics really shine for asynchronous communication.
 - When starting a new conversation, use a new topic, just like you would when starting an email thread.
+- In the left sidebar, Zulip will by default show the 5 most recent topics in a stream as well as any topics with unread messages.
+You don't need to do anything to "archive" old topics -- they will naturally disappear from recent topics when other topics replace them as the most recent.

 ## Familiarize yourself with Zulip’s featureset